Compiling Models

 assert isinstance(compile_job, hub.CompileJob)

 If you already have a saved traced or scripted torch model (saved with torch.jit.save), you can submit it directly.
 We will use mobilenet_v2.pt as an example.
+In this example, we also profile the compiled model:

 import qai_hub as hub